tikastam/Trucks/README.md

 # Trucks
-Management system for transport companies where first should be accessed to log file.
+The transport company management system, where you first need to access the log form that can be seen in the second picture, and then the main form in the first picture below.

 ![main](https://github.com/tikastam/Trucks/assets/79874515/69781226-c1d9-4a22-aa56-d4b14024d018)